hackforla/UI-UX/README.md

 The first thing you should do after you've finished your Hack for LA onboarding is to join other UI/UX peeps in your community of practice
 - Join the [ui-ux](https://hackforla.slack.com/archives/C017ESHSMNG) Slack channel and introduce yourself.
 - Create a [GitHub](https://github.com/) account if you don't already have one.
 We use GitHub for everything!
-- Slack our UI/UX Community of Practice co-lead [Danielle](https://hackforla.slack.com/team/U013U4VN8V7) or [Tan](https://hackforla.slack.com/team/UPMSC27G8) with your Gmail address and GitHub handle.
+- Slack our UI/UX Community of Practice co-lead [Kevin](https://hackforla.slack.com/team/U01GZHT5CM8) or [Ryan](https://hackforla.slack.com/team/U01UPE4RNHZ) with your and GitHub handle.
 - Set up [two-factor authentication](https://www.hackforla.org/guide-pages/2FA.html) while waiting for the GitHub Admin to send you the invite (this can be completed after starting to attend meetings)
 - After you have accepted the email invitation to our GitHub organization/repo, mark your Hack for LA membership [Public](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/publicizing-or-hiding-organization-membership#changing-the-visibility-of-your-organization-membership).
 - Accept your Google Drive invite to access the [shared folder](https://drive.google.com/drive/u/0/folders/1os-4KyGnL0SXIeyfoDICOEpG5CO_1MaV).